freelancer29/zero_day/zero_day/README.md

-this is not an empty readme file
+this is my first time using vagarant and virtualBox